 - Brown The Chicken

-Brown the chicken on both sides, remove and set aside.
+Brown the chicken on both sides, remove it, and set it aside.

-- Saute The Veggies & Add The Liquids
+- Saute The Veggies and Add The Liquids

 Sauté mushrooms, shallots, and garlic until tender.
 Add Marsala wine and chicken stock; mix to combine.